PENSION INCOME TAX DEADLINE 2021 – Act Now!

 What if I have a limited company?

-The pension tax deadline is only relevant for contributions paid by individuals.
+The personal pension tax deadline is only relevant for contributions paid by individuals.
 Company-paid contributions are normally allowable as a trading expense in the accounting year in which such contributions are actually paid except for ‘special contributions’.
 The backdating provisions do not apply to company paid contributions, so any lump sum only needs to be made prior to the end of your companies trading year.
+That said if your company year-end is 31st December it’s time to starting discussing your likely corporation tax bill with your accountant and to gear up for a lump sum injection – discover more about our low-cost Executive Pension plan offerings.

 For more information